-If a mother and father made an E’iruv Te’chumim in different directions, a child six year sold and under is included in the mother's E’iruv.
+If a mother and father made an Eruv Techumim in different directions, a child six years old and under is included in the mother's Eruv.

-When a woman is nursing she is provided by her husband with extra food and wine.
+When a woman is nursing, her husband must provide her with extra food and wine.
 (4)

-The Metziah and handiwork of a wife belongs to her husband and if she inherits property the husband eats the fruit of the property.
+The Metzi'ah and handiwork of a wife belongs to her husband.
+If she inherits property, her husband eats the fruit of the property.

-If a wife receives a payment of Boshes or P’gam she may keep it, but Rebbi Yehudah Ben Bese’irah holds that a portion of it belongs to the husband.
+If a wife receives a payment of Boshes or Pegam she may keep it.
+Rebbi Yehudah ben Beseirah maintains that a portion of it belongs to the husband.
 (5)

-A father also has the right to annul the Neder of his daughter and to receive her Get.
-(6).
+A father also has the right to annul the Neder of his daughter and to accept her Get on her behalf.
+(6)

 A BIT MORE

-1. If her husband provided her with two cups of wine when he was with her she receives one cup when her husband is away.
+1. If her husband provided her with two cups of wine when he was with her, she receives one cup when her husband is away.
 If her husband provided her with one cup of wine when he was with her, she does not receive any wine at all when her husband is away.

-2. When they are not together the Tana Kama holds that the husband is not obligated to provide them for her.
-Rebbi Nasan holds that the husband must provide it for her all of the time because he might return at Bain ha’Shmashos and forget to bring the pillow and cover with her.
+2. Tana Kama: When they are not together, the husband is not obligated to provide them for her.
+Rebbi Nasan: The husband must provide them for her all of the time, because he might return at Bein ha'Shemashos and forget to bring the pillow and cover for her.

-3. When a widow is provided with clothing by the inheritors of her husband when the clothing is worn out it is given to the inheritors
+3. When a widow is provided with clothing by the heirs of her husband, the clothing is given to the heirs when it wears out.

-5. Rebbi Yehudah Ben Bese’irah holds that if she was injured in a concealed part of the body the husband receives 1/3 and if she is injured in a revealed part of the body he receives 2/3.
-The portion that is given to the wife must be used to buy land and the husband has the right to the produce of the land.
+5. Rebbi Yehudah ben Beseirah maintains that if a concealed part of her body was injured, her husband receives one-third.
+If an exposed part of her body was injured, he receives two-thirds.
+The portion that is given to the wife must be used to buy land, and the husband has the right to the produce of that land.

-6. The father doesn’t have the right to eat the produce of land that his daughter inherited from her mother
+6. The father does not have the right to eat the produce of land that his daughter inherited from her mother.